Jomy10/Octo/README.md

 ### Official plugins

-Currently, the following language are implemented:
+Currently, the following languages are implemented:

 **Parsers**
 - C